Guernsey Milk Cow:

 The most nutritious and top quality milk is that from cows grazing on lush grasses from organically managed pastures.
 Since a dairy cow is such a high producing animal, her diet is very important to provide her with everything she needs for her own body as well and the nutrition she passes on through her milk.
 We are lucky in that our girls can find that on our fertile soil and lush irrigated Bermuda grass.

-Since an imbalance, or lack of minerals, can cause health problems very fast in dairy cows, we provide the cows with a daily amount of sea kelp.
+Since an imbalance, or lack of minerals, can cause health problems very fast in dairy cows, we provide the cows with a daily amount of sea kelp along with free choice mixed minerals.
 Sea kelp has probably every mineral needed in the body and is balanced by the ocean.
-It contains trace minerals as well as important vitamins.
-Along with that we give her a small amount of apple cider vinegar poured over a small amount of oats to keep her interested.
-As a result, she stays in tip top shape and has had no health problems.
+It contains trace minerals as well as important vitamins in an organic form.
+Along with that we give her a small amount of apple cider vinegar poured over oats to keep them interested.
+As a result, they stay in tip top shape and have had no health problems.

 Check out the web site www.realmilk.com for some great information about raw milk or this one http://www.robinsonfarm.org/Raw_Milk_Safety_Facts.pdf .
 Even better is a book The Untold Story of Milk.
 It tells the story of raw milk through the ages and compares certain cultures that live mainly on raw milk to modern society that drinks pasteurized milk.
 It also compares the increase in certain diseases and health problems associated with pasteurized milk.
 At times the book gets very technical when it explains the chemical changes that happen when milk is heated.
 Basically, it destroys the bacteria, including beneficial bacteria, vitamins, renders some of the minerals unusable (unable to be absorbed), and creates an unbalanced state of calcium, phosphates and other important life giving elements.